1. PDCflow Help Center

 Cash Directives

-• Directive name
+• Edit the directive name

 Setting Up Directives

 Our Customer Success Team will configure most directive settings.
-If you need to change your directives in ways you can't access within your PDCflow account please contact our Customer Success Team.
+If you need to change your directives in ways you can't access within your PDCflow account, please contact our Customer Success Team.

 Managing Directives in Your PDCflow Account

-• Directive Name: set the visible name for the Directive that should appear on payment details
+• Directive Name: Set the visible name for the Directive that should appear on payment details

-• Activation Status: set a Directive to Active or Inactive (if a Directive is set to Inactive, future payments can be reassigned to another available and valid Directive)
+• Activation Status: Set a Directive to Active or Inactive (if a Directive is set to Inactive, future payments can be reassigned to another available and valid Directive)

-• Allowed Card Types: set a Card Directive to accept specific card types
+• Allowed Card Types: Set a Card Directive to accept specific card types

-• SEC Code: assign the Authorization-required SEC Code for a check Directive (learn more about Authorization Requirements and NACHA-mandated SEC codes here
+• SEC Code: Assign the Authorization-required SEC Code for a check Directive (learn more about Authorization Requirements and NACHA-mandated SEC codes here

 Inactivating a Directive